-A variety of biologics seemed to help MyPsoriasisTeam members.
+MyPsoriasisTeam members report benefiting from various biologics, though some note side effects.
 One said, “I am now on Remicade infusions and am loving it.”
 Another said, “Taltz was the only biologic that worked for me, been on it for three years now and never [had] a flare-up.”
 A member reported mixed results for a family member on Humira. “[The] pain is better being on the Humira, but [he] sleeps a lot.”

 A member mentioned they only used steroids for flare-ups.
 “I use occasional prednisone for flares.”
 Another mentioned the problems of being on steroids long-term. “[Steroids] must have helped some, but the weight gain, hypertension, edema, bruising, and other side effects were pretty intense.”

 Surgery is always a last resort when dealing with psoriatic arthritis, but it may be needed if joints are too damaged to recover.
 Two types of surgery are usually performed on hands.
 Arthrodesis fuses bones together and allows for stronger knuckles, but little movement from them.
 Arthroplasty replaces the knuckle or finger joint with an artificial implant.
 Your doctor will recommend which type of surgery to perform based on what problems the arthritis has caused.

 Members of MyPsoriasisTeam have tried a wide variety of other treatments to deal with psoriatic arthritis in the hands.
 CBD oil worked for some members, but not others.
 One reported, “I have tried CBD water by Nature’s Remedies.
 It helped me with anxiety, [and] a little for [the] pain.”

 Light bed therapy reduced symptoms for some.
 “I've got a sun bed with the medical UVB tubes fitted and it helps me to keep it under control.”
 Another member said, “I use a bath soak before I go to bed.”

 By joining MyPsoriasisTeam, you gain the support of a community of people with psoriasis and psoriatic arthritis that is 88,000 strong.

 What is the best way you have found to deal with psoriatic arthritis of the hands?
 Comment below or start a conversation on MyPsoriasisTeam.